 Separate egg whites from yolks.
 Reserve 4 whites for the meringue, the remaining 16 whites for another purpose such as egg-white Omelettes.
 In a medium bowl, beat egg yolks with vanilla and sugar, set aside.

 In a large, heavy-bottom sauce pan over medium heat, scald evaporated milk and half and half.
 Immediately remove sauce pan from heat, reducing burner to low.
-Ladle about a cup of hot milk into the egg yolk mixture to temper the eggs.
+Slowly ladle about a cup of hot milk into the egg yolk mixture to temper the eggs.
 Pour egg mixture into the sauce pan with the milk off heat.
 Mix slowly while stirring constantly.
 Once mixed; return to heat for about 90 seconds.

 For the ultimate smoothness of the flan, CAREFULLY ladle the custard mixture through a fine-mesh strainer into caramel-glazed baking pan.
 Cover with foil .
 Place pan in the bath and bake for 30 minutes.
 Remove foil and continue baking for an additional 30 minutes or until firmly set and done in the middle.